thomascrown69/nSerializer/README.md

 nSerializer
 ===========

-What is this!?
+What is this?
-Just a small lightweight serialising library mostly for networking in mind, crossplatform ( Win, Linux, Mac, Android, iOS).
+Just a small lightweight serialising library mostly for networking, crossplatform ( Win, Linux, Mac, Android, iOS).

-This small hobby project is also part of my practice to become a better programmer!
-There's a long road ahead.
+Tested and compiled with:
+-Visual Studio 2012 in Windows 7
+-XCode - in Mac OS X Maverick

 TODO <br /><br />